Tags

 These models are trained on large-scale datasets of small molecules, proteins, DNA and RNA sequences, and can “predict the 3D structure of a protein and how well a molecule will dock with a target protein.”

-Another key use case is personalized drug discovery.
-Generative AI algorithms can be used to create tailored treatments based on individual patient needs by analyzing their medical history and current symptoms.
+Another key use case is personalised drug discovery.
+Generative AI algorithms can be used to create tailored treatments based on individual patient needs by analysing their medical history and current symptoms.
 This means that treatments are more likely to be successful due to their specificity—and may even reduce costs associated with trial-and-error approaches taken by traditional drug development processes.

 Generative AI use cases in banking